tmtsoftware/csw/docs/src/main/commons/command.md

 A component can send @ref:[Commands](../messages/commands.md) to other components.
 The commands can be sent as following two types of messages:

-* **Submit** - A command is sent as Submit when the result of completion is desired.
+* **submit** - A command is sent as Submit when the result of completion is desired.
-* **Oneway** - A command is sent as Oneway when the result of completion is not desired.
+* **oneway** - A command is sent as Oneway when the result of completion is not desired.

-A `Oneway` should only be used between an Assembly and an HCD.
+A `oneway` should only be used between an Assembly and an HCD.
 It is also used when tracking completion using a Matcher (see below).

+@@@ warning { title='Feedback Needed on Future of Oneway' }

+In the FDR prototype version of CSW, the `oneway` message was used between an Assembly and HCD to "fire and forget".
+A `oneway` command was sent to the destination and no validation or command completion is provided in order to be as efficient as possible.
+In this case completion information is provided through Command Service pubsub and current state values.

+In this release version of CSW, `oneway` _does_ provide validation to the caller, and this version of CSW Command Service also reinstates immediate completion, which was dropped in the CSW prototype release.
+The only feature left from the FDR version is that `oneway` tells the sender that there is no completion information provided.

+Given these two changes, the use of `oneway` is not sufficiently different from submit.
+With this in mind we anticipate one of the two possibly futures for `oneway`:

+1. `Oneway` should provide a clear difference with `submit` and go back to its original features with no validation or command completion.
+2. `Oneway` could be removed simplifying the command API to just `submit`.

+The reason for `oneway` case 1 is to provide the best possible performance.
+A scenario is an actor that is subscribed to a 20 Hz demand event and sends out motion commands to one or more HCDs based on a calculation using data in this event.
+At 20 Hz, it's probably not useful to get validation information.
+Nothing can be done anyway.
+The receiver could log a message.

+However, maybe even in this case validation is useful and can be used by the sender to understand problems in the receiver, so providing only `submit` is adequate.

+We are looking for feedback.
+Do you see a continued role for `oneway`?
+Maybe there is another scenario for `oneway`?
+Please write us if with your recommendation for oneway -- and be warned that it may change behavior or disappear in the next release based on feedback.

+@@@

 The following responses can be received as a `CommandResponse` after sending a command with `Submit` or `Oneway`: